Boyne House

 Shield Winners!

-We are proud to say that as a House Boyne won The Bellamy Cup for Charitable Endeavour and The Marsden Shield for Upper College boys’ House academic achievement.
+We are proud to say that our Upper College also won the Marsden Shield for boys’ House academic achievement.